Registered charity no 1196860

 Donate

-The most useful are laptops, desktops and tablets up to 12 years old, which can often be upgraded with new parts to run the latest operating systems.
-Check out pre-donation notes here.
+The most useful are laptops up to 12 years old, which can be upgraded to run the latest operating systems, and smartphones or tablets running Android 8 or iPhone 5S or newer.

-Finally, I'd also be grateful for any money you'd like to donate which supports our operations, buys parts etc. You can donate with zero fees via our PayPal Giving Fund page.
+Finally, we'd be grateful for any money you'd like to donate which supports our operations, buys parts etc. You can donate with zero fees via our PayPal Giving Fund page.

 Anybody happy to help with collecting and delivering, this would be appreciated too to speed up the service!